 The Arboretum Nature Guide Program is a fantastic opportunity for college students!
 Whether seeking job experience in environmental education or just looking for a fun opportunity working outdoors with children, students develop new knowledge and skills that include: plant and animal ID, interpreting the environment, teaching young children, public speaking, and managing groups of students.

 College credit is available through the UO Career Center, UO Service Learning Program and the UO Environmental Studies, Biology, Education, and Planning and Public Policy Management Departments, and the Lane Community College Cooperative Education Program.
-For more information on internships, please call our Education Manager Fran Rosenthal at (541) 747-1504.
+For more information on internships, please call our Education Program Coordinator Jenny Laxton at (541) 747-1504.